The Ukrainian language is having a moment. To Putin’s ears, it’s a shot against Russian speakers.

 At a recent training in Kyiv for one of the volunteer battalions preparing to defend Ukrainian cities in case of a Russian invasion, the chatter among the reservists was a hodgepodge of Ukrainian and Russian — with some speakers switching between languages in mid-sentence.

 Geography also doesn’t help settle matters.
-Descriptions of Ukraine’s east as largely Russian speaking, and its west dominated by Ukrainian, are an oversimplification.
+Descriptions of Ukraine’s east as largely Russian-speaking, and its west as dominated by Ukrainian, are an oversimplification.
 Large parts of the countryside speak Ukrainian or a mix of Ukrainian and Russian known as Surzhyk.

-Russian and Ukrainian languages are closely related and share many common words, but are nevertheless distinct.
+The Russian and Ukrainian languages are closely related and share many common words, but are nevertheless distinct.
 Russian speakers can have difficulty understanding Ukrainian, and vice versa.

 However, Russian still dominates many areas of Ukrainian media and culture, despite Ukrainian being designated as the country’s sole “state language.”